REST API

 Verifies that the node process is active and responding.
 Always returns 200.
 No authentication required.

-get /ping
+get /info

-Node status
+Node info

 Response